kellan/laughingmeme/_posts/asides/2010-02-02-facebook-our-engineering-team-is-relatively-small-%e2%80%94-there-are-over-one-million-users-to-every-engineer.md

 ---
 id: 4455
-title: 'Facebook: &#8220;our engineering team is relatively small — there are over one million users to every engineer&#8221;'
+title: 'Facebook: "our engineering team is relatively small — there are over one million users to every engineer"'
 date: '2010-02-02T13:38:58+00:00'
 author: Kellan
 layout: post